 "I see either seat Abdoullah and Mya or to have another election," said Quian on the Zoom.

 Members of the EC expressed concerns with whether there would be enough time remaining in the semester for a special election, which would place the responsibility of declaring a President and Vice President-Elect on the student body.

 "We could seat someone by the 5th (of May)" said Quian.
 "It's tight … this President would have six days to consult on the budget."

-Additionally, members of the EC, including Quian, were concerned with whether Ramsaran and Moschovitis would be able to participate in a Special Election.
+Additionally, members of the EC, including Quian, were concerned with whether Ramsaran and Moschovitis would be able to participate if a Special Election was held.

-“We would have to do something else to bar them from it,” said Quian.
-“I don't think that automatically comes from being retroactively disqualified from the general, that you’re not allowed to run in a special.”
+"We would have to do something else to bar them from it," said Quian on the Zoom.
+"I don't think that automatically comes from being retroactively disqualified from the general, that you're not allowed to run in a special."

 Commissioner Alyssa Guiang was concerned about a possible replication of the tension between the Goudiaby and Ramsaran which took place in the first General Election.

 "It's our duty to do what's best," said Guiang.
 "It would make sense to do another election, so we can seat someone fair and square, but to be realistic, it's going to be a bloodbath again."

 When the chairwoman opened debate on the topic of whether to hold an election, it was brief, and many of her fellow EC commissioners expressed their leanings towards not holding another election.

 "What's to stop Bryan from running again and doing the same things again or just putting up one of his cronies or something to do to run his campaign for him practically," stated Vice EC Chairman Braedan Lynn.
 "Bryan cheated, Abdoullah did not, that's the summary of my position."